James Potter felt as if he could fly. And that was saying a lot, since he didn't even have his broomstick with him.

 "Touché, my friend, touché," the boy winked.
-The boy had dark black, wave hair, which was cut short and uneven.
-His eyes were brown, dark, and full of the same mischievous light James saw every time he looked in the mirror.
+The boy had dark black, wavy hair, which was cut short and uneven.
+His eyes were brown, dark, and full of the same mischievous light James saw every time he looked in a mirror.
 "I'm Sirius."
 Severus snorted and the boy glared at him.
 "What's your name?"

 "I'm Severus," Snape replied.

 Sirius rolled his eyes.
 "And you think my name is strange."
 He looked at James.
 "As I was saying, my name is Sirius Black."

 "James Potter," James said.
 He gestured towards Lily.
 "This is Lily Evans."

 Sirius looked at Lily.
 "Pleasure."
 He looked at Severus.
 "Displeasure!"

 Sirius scrunched his nose.
 "Heeeyyyy, your name actually sounds very odd," he told Severus matter-of-factly.
 "Sounds like..."

 Lily and Sirius both heard this.
 "Yeah!" and "James!" were their replies.